k-wjames/k-wjames/README.md

 ## Building
-I’m currently building Kodelite Solutions, a mobile apps development agency specializing in creating high-quality, innovative apps native mobile apps.
+I’m currently building Kodelite Solutions, a mobile apps development agency specializing in creating high-quality native mobile apps.
 Our goal is to help businesses and organizations achieve their goals through the use of cutting-edge mobile technology.

 ## Website